fdevaulx/blockchain-playbook-dev/playbook-sections/1-assessment/outline.md

 ## Assessment Overview (1 page)

 - Explaining Basic Principle of Assessment at a high-level
+  - Federal Drivers: Overview of key federal drivers the assessment framework will need to address.
+Examples could be the FITARA framework that focuses on IT enterprise, OMB drivers, etc. Allowing CIOs to have an assessment framework that directly identifies issues that blockchain can solve
 - Providing links to libraries, self-guided learning tools, concepts etc.
+  - Links: Create a library landing page that is updated regularly with the latest guidance (Jim has volunteered to update; need to work out details with ACT-IAC on opportunity; possibly coordinate with Justin at GSA if needed)
 - Enable people to have reference to the broader knowledge base
   - Permissionless Blockchain
   - Public Permissioned Blockchain
   - Private Permissioned Blockchain
+  - Graphic Suggestions: Visually demonstrate an evaluation methodology with a set of pro/con criteria/features for each option.
+Could be a table with columns and rows that as an option meets a criterion/feature, the individual uses a check-mark

 ## Best Practices (3-5 pages)